Justin McCarthy American, 1891-1977

 Biography

 McCarthy was unrecognized for most of his life and held an assortment of menial jobs, working for Penn Dixie Cement, Just Born Candy Company, Bethlehem Steel, and Allentown State Memorial Hospital.
 He lived a secluded life in Weatherly but enjoyed going to the movies, watching sports, and the Ice Capades, which he depicted in several works.
 He occasionally sold his work from his home and at regional outdoor art fairs.
-In 1960 Dorothy and Sterling Strauser—collectors and important supporters of folk art—discovered him at an outdoor show in Stroudsburg, Pennsylvania, and included him in the “Strauser Circle,” a group of artists that the couple discovered and sponsored.
-The Strausers were pivotal in -McCarthy’s inclusion in Seventeen Naïve Painters, a 1966–67 traveling exhibition organized by the Museum of Modern Art in New York.
+In 1960, Dorothy and Sterling Strauser—collectors and important supporters of folk art—discovered him at an outdoor show in Stroudsburg, Pennsylvania, and included him in the “Strauser Circle,” a group of artists discovered and sponsored by the couple.
+The Strausers were pivotal in McCarthy’s inclusion in Seventeen Naïve Painters, a 1966–67 traveling exhibition organized by the Museum of Modern Art in New York.
 Shortly after, as his health began to deteriorate, McCarthy moved to Tucson, Arizona, where he died in 1977.

-McCarthy’s work is in the Akron Art Museum (Ohio), the American Folk Art Museum (New York), the Birmingham Museum of Art, Intuit: The Center for Intuitive and Outsider Art (Chicago), the Milwaukee Art Museum, the Lille Métropole Museum of Modern, Contemporary and Outsider Art (Villeneuve-d’Ascq, France), the New Orleans Museum of Art, and the Smithsonian American Art Museum (Washington, D.C.).
+McCarthy’s work is in the Akron Art Museum (Ohio), the American Folk Art Museum (New York), the Birmingham Museum of Art, Intuit: The Center for Intuitive and Outsider Art (Chicago), the Milwaukee Art Museum, the New Orleans Museum of Art, and the Smithsonian American Art Museum (Washington, DC).

 Works